 The proposed development must have adequate exterior lighting to provide for its safe use during nighttime hours, if such use is contemplated.
 All exterior lighting must be designed and shielded to avoid undue glare, adverse impact on neighboring properties and rights - of way, and the unnecessary lighting of the night sky.

-There will be no exterior lighting.
+There is no lighting proposed.